Look out for the digital art park logo.

 For users with other devices click here for projects optimised for web to run in your browser.

-NetPark is due to launch as a public visitor attraction in October 2015.
+NetPark was launched as a public visitor attraction in October 2015.

 In each place, we work from buildings of historic significance that we have transformed from empty or derelict spaces into vibrant cultural community hubs.